Intimate Strangers (2018 film): Production

-Principal photography began on 27 December 2017, and concluded on 12 February 2018.
+Principal photography began on 27 December 2017 and concluded on 12 February 2018.

 Release

 Intimate Strangers was released on 31 October 2018, alongside Hollywood films Bohemian Rhapsody, Halloween and The House with a Clock in Its Walls.
-On 6 November 2018, the film was reported to have been sold to 44 territories, with release date in Australia and New Zealand on 8 November, the United States on 9 November, and Singapore on 22 November.
+On 6 November 2018, the film was reported to have been sold to 44 territories, with release dates in Australia and New Zealand on 8 November, the United States on 9 November, and Singapore on 22 November.

 Reception

 Critical response

 Yoon Min-sik from The Korea Herald gave a mixed review and wrote, "Though it starts off dull, the film quickly heats up -- both in terms of fun and drama.
 This is largely due to quality acting from most of the cast.
 The mundane lines seemed generic, and the characters were stereotypical.
 However, these were small problems compared with how the film ended, which left me feeling confused about how I felt about the film."